kleinbottle/swanlotus/content/blogs/varieties-of-multiplication/varieties-of-multiplication.md

 ## To explore further

-Nahin's books

-Feynman's lectures
-etc.
+We have covered a fair bit of ground in this blog, and not all of it at the same depth.
+For those who seek a greater acquaintance with abstract algebra, I would recommend three books that are kinder, gentler introductions to the subject, written by professional mathematicians:

+W W Sawyer's _A concrete approach to abstract algebra_ [@sawyer1959] was first published in 1959, but it has retained its vigour and directness intact through more than six decades.
+Read it as a first introduction to the subject.

+Bergen's more recent book, _A Concrete Approach to Abstract Algebra_ is a modern successor to Sawyer, sharing the same book title.
+It will be a good companion to Sawyer.

+The third book, by Goodman, entitled _Algebra: Abstract and Concrete_ is [available at no charge online](http://homepage.divms.uiowa.edu/~goodman/algebrabook.dir/book.2.6.pdf) [@goodman2012].
+It is very readable and concentrates a fair bit on symmetry.
+You could read it along with the other two or use it to complement your understanding of symmetry.

+The prolific engineer-author Paul Nahin has written [a whole series](https://www.amazon.in/stores/Paul-J.-Nahin/author/B001HCS1XI/allbooks) of engaging popular mathematics and physics books.
+Two of them are relevant to the subject of this blog.
+The first is aptly entitled _An Imaginary Tale: The Story of $\sqrt{-1}$_ [@nahin-imaginary].
+Its sequel is _Dr.
+Euler's Fabulous Formula: Cures Many Mathematical Ills_ [@nahin-euler].
+Budding electrical engineers would benefit from reading them as might budding physicists.

+Patrick Honner has written an [engaging and easy-to-read article on imaginary numbers](https://www.quantamagazine.org/the-imaginary-numbers-at-the-edge-of-reality-20181025/) in _Quanta Magazine_ that should be accessible to high school students [@honner2018].

+I have made reference to Feynman's lecture [@feynman22] in which he says, "So we have created two new functions in a purely algebraic manner, the cosine and the sine, which belong to algebra, and only to algebra."
+This remarkable unification of algebra and geometry, I have not seen elsewhere.
+There are three volumes of the _Feynman Lectures on Physics_ and they are a treat to read and a treasure to [own](https://www.amazon.in/Feynman-Lectures-Physics-Vol-Bundle/dp/9332580952) [@feynman123].

+Ivan Savov has written a series of irreverently named books on mathematics and physics.
+Of these, the one entitled _No Bullshit Guide To Linear Algebra_ [@savov2020] is most relevant to this blog.
+His style is distinct from other texts, and his fascinating and painstakingly drawn diagrams that relate different branches of mathematics will help students integrate their knowledge---acquired piecemeal over the years---into the unitary whole that it really is.

 # Afterword

 This blog started off as something that promised to be short and fizzy, tangy and piquant.
 But it soon became a little like hot treacle: too hot to swallow and too sticky to spit out.
-It transmogrified into a jumboblog.
+It transmogrified into a jumboblog or _slog_.
 If you have stuck with me this far, I applaud and thank you.

 The thought crossed my mind that I could split this blog into several sub-blogs.
 But I soon gave up that idea because the connectedness of the thread will be lost in the segmentation.
 So, here you have the whole hog and the whole blog.